FabricMC/fabric-docs/develop/data-generation/advancements.md

 This is all well and good, but what if we want to only grant an advancement once we've done something 5 times?
 And why not another one at 10 times?
 For this, we need to give our condition a parameter.
 You can stay with `UseToolCriterion`, or you can follow along with a new `ParameterizedUseToolCriterion`.
 In practice, you should only have the parameterized one, but we'll keep both for this tutorial.

 Let's work bottom-up.
-We'll need to check if the requirements are met, so let's edit our `Condtions#requirementsMet` method:
+We'll need to check if the requirements are met, so let's edit our `Conditions#requirementsMet` method:

 @[code lang=java transcludeWith=:::datagen-advancements:new-requirements-met](@/reference/latest/src/main/java/com/example/docs/advancement/ParameterizedUseToolCriterion.java)